Longan-Labs/Arduino_CAN_BUS_MCP2515/README.md

 ## Installation

-You can install it similiar to any other Arduino libraries, using the Library Manager or from a Zip file in the Arduino IDE.
+You can install it similar to any other Arduino libraries, using the Library Manager or from a Zip file in the Arduino IDE.

 - Install using the Library Manager
 1. In the Arduino IDE, navigate to Sketch > Include Library > Manage Libraries...